Chalk and latex paint are both water-based and have similar features. But, what’s the difference between these two paints?

 Latex is more durable because of its flexibility.
 During temperature changes, its coating contacts and expands, this makes the paint last longer.

-Chalk paint is a relatively new paint designed by Annie Sloan.
-Chalk paint is gotten by adding colorants, water, binder, and plasters.
-The paint formula gives the finish different characteristics.
+Chalk paint is a new paint designed by Annie Sloan.
+The paint is gotten by adding colorants, water, binder, and plaster.
+This formula gives the finish different characteristics.

 Here is a chart to identify the strengths and weaknesses of both types of paint:

 |Latex Paint||Chalk Paint|

 Chalk paint and latex have a similar formula.
 The difference is the additives on the coating, latex paint uses synthetic latex while chalk paint uses plasters.
 This difference in additives gives both paints unique features.

 Latex paint is more flexible than chalk paint because it contains synthetic latex in its formula.
 Its paint particles can move (contract and expand) based on temperature changes.
 This makes the paint more durable.

 On the other hand, chalk paint isn’t elastic or flexible.
 Instead, it’s more rigid and doesn’t move on the surface.